kelveden/ring-jwt/README.md

                                                            :jwk-endpoint "https://some/jwks/endpoint"}}})
 ```

 Options:

 * `:issuers` (mandatory): A map of issuer->cryptographic algorithm configuration.
 When receiving a JWT token, the middleware
 will pull the issuer from the `iss` claim and use it to lookup the appropriate algorithm in the middleware configuration to verify
 the JWT.
 (So, the `iss` claim is implicitly only "trusted" if verification succeeds.)
 * `:find-token-fn` (optional): A single-argument function that will be used to pull the (encoded) token from the request map.
 If unspecified
 the token will be sought from the bearer token given in the `Authorization` header (i.e. an `Authorization` HTTP header of the form "Bearer TOKEN")
+* `:reject-missing-token?` (optional): A flag indicating whether a request missing a JWT token will be rejected with a `401` response.
+Default is `false` -
+i.e. by default a missing token will simply cause authentication to be skipped.

 ### Configuring the cryptographic algorithms
 Depending upon the cryptographic algorithm, a different map of options will be required.
 Note that, at the point your